 What Does Apricot Jam Taste Like?

-Apricot jam is a fruit spread made from apricots and sugar.
+Apricot jam is a fruit spread made from apricots, sugar, and pectin.
 It is thick and sweet, with a smooth texture and a bright golden orange color.
 Out of all the jams and jellies…Apricot is one of my top favorite flavors.

 Now when it comes to taste, apricot jam is primarily sweet, with a subtle tang from the fruit.
 The sweetness is balanced by the slight tartness of the apricots, resulting in a well-rounded flavor.
 Apricot jam pairs well with bread, desserts, or yogurt.
 And goes awesome as a glaze for ham.
 It’s my go-to for thanksgiving every year.
 It can also be used as a filling for cakes or pies.
 Whether you enjoy it on its own or as part of a recipe, apricot jam is a delicious way to enjoy the flavor of summer all year long.
 It’s a winner!

 Substitutes for Apricot Jam

 Dried apricots are a great substitute for apricot jam because they will have the closest flavor profile and sweetness level you are looking for!
 Simply chop up the dried apricots and reconstitute them with some hot water.
 Once they are plumped up, throw them in the blender!
 Ta-da makeshift apricot jam.
 Then you can add this to your recipe in place of the apricot jam.
 You may need to add a little bit of water to get the desired consistency, but dried apricots are a great way to make an easy substitution.